confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 By default, |sr| is configured for backward compatibility.
 You can change this globally or per subject, but for the remainder of this tutorial, we will leave the default compatibility level to `backward`.

-In our example of the `Payment` schema, let's say now some applications are sending additional information for each payment, e.g., a field that represents the region of sale.
+In our example of the Payment schema, let's say now some applications are sending additional information for each payment, e.g., a field that represents the region of sale.
+Consider the updated Payment schema in the file `Payment2a.avsc`:

 .. sourcecode:: json

+   $ cat src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment2a.avsc
    [
    {"namespace": "io.confluent.examples.clients.basicavro",
     "type": "record",